Some of Our Frequently Asked Questions

 Penrith Driving School can give you the right advice the first time so why not contact us today and get prepared properly not for just passing your test but to drive well independently after you do pass your test.

 Can I have lessons in my car?
-"Warning"

 Penrith Driving School vehicles are fully insured against both accident and mechanical damage should any damage be incurred by a student when under our instruction during a driving lesson or driving test as required by the NSW Legislation so the student will pay nothing or be liable for any excesses.
+Our cars are also air-conditioned.
+Our cars are 5-star safety rated.

 For more information and the correct advice contact Penrith Driving School